Discovery obtains Dutch license for Polish news station

 However, President Andrzej Duda on Sunday vowed to defend freedom of speech and the principles of property rights, comments that were widely interpreted as him suggesting he plans to veto the legislation.

-The bill has been condemned by the U.S, the European Union and many Poles as an attack on media freedom, and Poland faces international pressure not to pass it.
+The bill has also been sharply criticized by the European Union and many Poles, who view it as an attack on media freedom.
 It also is seen as a threat to the largest ever U.S. investment in Poland, one the company values at $3 billion.

+In Washington, U.S. Secretary of State Antony Blinken said late Monday: “We welcome President Duda’s statement this weekend in support of freedom of expression, the sanctity of contracts, and the shared values that underpin our relationship.
+We strongly encourage him to act on these values in regard to pending legislation that, if passed in the current form, could severely affect media freedom and the foreign investment climate.”

 The company said would only use the Dutch license, granted under European Union regulations, if Poland's national broadcasting council does not renew TNV24's license.